github/semantic/docs/examples.md

 ## Call graphs

-Call graphs, expand on the import graphing capabilities by adding in some additional vertices and edges to the graph to identify named symbols and the connections between them.
+Call graphs expand on the import graphing capabilities by adding in some additional vertices and edges to the graph to identify named symbols and the connections between them.
 Taking the same example code, simply add `--call` to the invocation of semantic:

 ```
 $ semantic graph --calls main.py | dot -Tsvg > main.html && open main.html